Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Introduction

 \section{Introduction}

 Domestic robots are expected to handle household tasks defined by humans to improve their standards of living.
 These tasks include serving, cleaning, and caring in environments also created by humans.
-Due to this common human factor in sequential decision-making and manipulation problems, incorporating human bias into robots' decision-making processes can enhance their overall performance~\cite{qiao2022improving, he2017survey} (\textbf{Figure \ref{fig:ga}}).
-Task and Motion Planning (TAMP) can effectively address these household tasks.
-Current TAMP research ~\cite{doi:10.1146/annurev-control-091420-084139, lgp, garrett2020pddlstream} often focuses on formulating these high-level tasks at a logical level, generating task plans using either uninformed or informed search, and finding feasible motions to execute these plans in a sequential or interleaved fashion.
-However, these studies often overlook human bias.
+Due to this common human factor in sequential decision-making and manipulation problems, incorporating human-centric environmental bias into robots' decision-making processes can enhance their overall performance~\cite{qiao2022improving, he2017survey} (\textbf{Figure \ref{fig:ga}}).

-Our perspective on human bias in this study is that when humans construct their environment, they also create auxiliary objects that might be beneficial for certain human-defined tasks.
-For example, a tray often exists in a kitchen environment and is frequently used as the initial object for a household serving task.
-Therefore, we propose utilizing these objects when necessary, as they reflect human bias in these situations.
-We are not concerned with any other potential influences or interventions possibly made by humans.
-Our goal is to develop a systematic method to leverage this bias, achieving a more efficient and effective TAMP formulation.

-Several methods have been developed to tackle sequential decision-making and manipulation problems using TAMP ~\cite{dantam2016incremental, lagriffoul2016combining, hadfield2016sequential, ferrermestres2017combined, gaschler2018kaboum, shoukry2018smc, colledanchise2019towards}.
-While recent approaches using heuristics perform well ~\cite{srivastava2013using, erdem2015integrating, youakim2020multirepresentation, braun2022rhhlgp}, the heuristic functions are often constrained to specific task domains, limiting their generalizability to other robotic tasks and their application in real-world household scenarios.
-Uninformed task planners ~\cite{pooja2016analyzing, correa2020resource}, which generate plans by performing a tree search through a knowledge base, are more generalizable due to their domain-agnostic nature.
-However, they struggle to find plans in a reasonable time frame because of the combinatorial nature of the search problem, where the search space increases exponentially, reducing their applicability ~\cite{braun2022rhhlgp}.
-Additionally, they aim to find feasible plans with the minimum number of high-level actions, which may lead to sub-optimal plans.

-Moreover, both approaches fail to leverage the human factor.
-While this is not a concern in uninformed search, heuristic-defined, informed search-based TAMP formulations often adopt an oracle approach.
-This oracle informs the planner about the cost of an action, typically based on displacement, which may not accurately reflect human preferences.
-Recognizing the importance of the human factor, researchers have recently explored using annotated data or structured reward mechanisms to train deep policies with sequential planning objectives ~\cite{wang2021survey, deep_Affordance, mom, xian2023chaineddiffuser}.
-These methods show promising results in both performance and adaptability to unseen environments, making them a viable alternative for real-world robotic applications.
-Furthermore, they implicitly incorporate human bias through curated datasets or tailored reward mechanisms.
-However, the application of deep policy methods in task and motion planning faces interpretability issues, making embodied agents without a transparent decision-making process potentially unsafe for use in households ~\cite{Loveys2020, liu2023intention}.